prechelt/ojs-rqcplugin/z/devnotes.md

   Handler calls `$templateMgr->assign(array('attrname' => value))`,
   template uses `$attrname`.
 - OJS review rounds must create successive submission ids for RQC.
-- SpyHandler (now RqcDevHelperHandler) gets 8 notices a la "Undefined index: first_name in /home/vagrant/ojs/lib/pkp/classes/submission/PKPAuthorDAO.inc.php on line 127"
+- Cronjob via an own crontab
-- Cronjob via PKPAcronPlugin?
+  - test what the cronjob does with php tools/runScheduledTasks.php plugins/generic/rqc/scheduledTasks.xml
-- Delayed-call storage via Plugin::updateSchema and my own DAO?
+- Delayed-call storage via Migration and own DAO that extends SchemaDAO?

 ### TO DO and status